angeltorgon/components/VISION.md

 The best code is no code at all [[0]](https://blog.codinghorror.com/the-best-code-is-no-code-at-all), but the second best thing is reusable code.
 Component-driven development replaces one-off solutions with building a cross-application asset with compounding value.
 A well encapsulated component is plug-n-play with sane defaults.

+## Modularity

+Supporting more people, more devices, and more contexts is a nontrivial challenge.
+Atomic Design [[2]](https://shop.bradfrost.com) is the solution.
+Using abstraction you can breakdown and build up any application you need with ease.

 ## Accessibility

 The power of the Web is in its universality.
 Access by everyone regardless of disability is an essential aspect [[1]](https://www.w3.org/standards/webdesign/accessibility).
 Make components accessible.
 Use best practices for supporting a diverse range of hearing, movement, sight, and cognitive ability.